-Here’s an old post of mine from my previous website, and a favorite amongst many of my readers.
+Here’s an old post of mine from my previous website, written while working in South Africa, and a favorite among many of my readers (family and friends back then).
 I first posted this back in August 2014.

 Here are some wise words from a leopard researcher who never saw a single one of the leopards he was researching.